mkazinauskas/spring-data-elastic-search-testcontainers/README.md

 # Spring data elastic search with testcontainers and spock

 Sample project which allows you to see how spring data elastic search is running with testcontainers and spock

+# How to start locally
+1. Start `docker-compose up`
+1. Run `./gradlew bootRun`